 By Ivan G Shreve Jr

-The Ravenna, Ohio native born on this date 101 years ago had no way of knowing he would take on two acting jobs that would make him a hero to millions of kids glued to both radio and early TV screens.
+The Ravenna, Ohio native born on this date in 1912 had no way of knowing he would take on two acting jobs that would make him a hero to millions of kids glued to both radio and early TV screens.
 But, that’s exactly what happened to Albert E. “Al” Hodge when he took a job with the legendary WXYZ in Detroit in the 1930s…and later became one of the early stars on the fledgling DuMont Television network (known by many today as “the forgotten network”).

 While attending Ravenna High School in his teen years, Al Hodge—known to his friends as “Abie”—made both sports and acting his main extracurricular activities…and he was so fond of the latter that he majored in drama at Miami University in Oxford, Ohio, graduating in 1934.
 Hodge toured a while with a traveling company of actors known as The Casford Players before landing a position at Detroit’s WXYZ.
 Al did everything from write editorials and ad copy, to announce football games and spin records as a disc jockey.
 He also wrote and produced for two of the station’s popular dramatic series: The Lone Ranger and Challenge of the Yukon.